jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 A button is often used to toggle or activate some dynamic functionality for a user.
 That could be to reveal a menu with important pages included, submit a form, toggle expandable content, and so on.

 HTML includes the `<button>` element.
 This tells people that it can be interacted with and can help communicate the state of a component.
-By default, it is focusable and comes with some browser default styles.
+By default, it is focusable, has key events, and comes with some browser default styles.

 ```html
 <button>I'm a real button</button>